uswds/uswds-site/pages/patterns/complex-form/keep-a-record.md

 {:.usa-content-list}
-- **Test print outputs.** Test printing using a variety of printers, print-to-PDF options, and assistive output devices, using using representative browser and operating system combinations [based on your site's visitor data](https://digital.gov/guides/dap/make-data-informed-decisions/#content-start) prior to launch.
+- **Test print outputs.** Test printing using a variety of printers, print-to-PDF options, and assistive output devices, using representative browser and operating system combinations [based on your site's visitor data](https://digital.gov/guides/dap/make-data-informed-decisions/#content-start) prior to launch.
 Remember that mobile device users will have additional challenges printing or saving to PDF so some on-screen guidance may be necessary.

 #### Optimize for print